 - Community support, such as through religious organizations, the local Area on Aging, the United Way and area senior centers

 The Benefits.gov site is also a great resource to find out which federal benefits you could qualify for.
 And, make contact with Home Sweet Home In-Home Care for further resources and guidance on ensuring that no stone is left unturned when considering providing home care for your precious elderly loved ones.
 We’re skilled at checking out every possible avenue to help families locate any benefits for which their older loved ones qualify.
 Avoid a move to a nursing home.
-We can help make professional home care services in MI an actuality for you!
-Call us at 269-849-9252.
+We can help with professional home care in Niles, MI or the surrounding areas.
+Contact us online or call us at (866) 299-2505.
+Click here to view our locations page.